-Regulation 4 is an extremely important provision as it sets out the actual monetary limits that candidates are entitled to spend in an election campaign.
-These have been increased in line with inflation (rounded as necessary for convenience) from the amounts set out in the 2008 Triennial Regulations.
-The 2008 amounts of £2,500 and £1,500 are increased to £2,700 and £1,600 respectively and the 10p amount increased to 11p.
+Article 4 is an extremely important provision as it sets out the actual monetary limits that candidates are entitled to spend in an election campaign.
+These have been increased in line with inflation (rounded as necessary for convenience) from the amounts set out in the 2011 Triennial Regulations.
+The 2011 amounts of £2,700 and £1,600 are increased to £2,800 and £1,700 respectively, but the 11p amount per elector remains the same, as the 11p amount was, in itself, a slightly above inflation increase from the original 2008 figure of 10p.

-There are certain expenses that are common to every candidate irrespective of the size of the constituency and, for this reason, a basic amount is allowed per candidate, to which is added the sum of 11p for every registered elector.
-If a candidate decides to have a leaflet designed or a website established it is likely that the cost will be similar irrespective of the size of the constituency and this is the basis for the fixed amount.
+There are certain expenses that are common to every candidate, irrespective of the size of the constituency and, for this reason, a basic amount is allowed per candidate, to which is added the sum of 11p for every registered elector.
+If a candidate decides to have a leaflet designed or a website established, it is likely that the cost will be similar irrespective of the size of the constituency, and this is the basis for the fixed amount.

-If the new amounts proposed had been used at the time of the autumn 2008 elections candidates for Senator would have been allowed to spend £8,771.78, a candidate in St. Helier No. 3 District for Deputy would have been able to spend £2,435.56 and a candidate for Deputy of St. Mary £1,725.18.
-These amounts will, of course, vary slightly in October 2011 depending on the final number of electors on the electoral register.
+If the new amounts proposed had been used at the time of the autumn 2011 elections, candidates for Senator would have been allowed to spend £9,609.11 (£2,800 + 61,901 registered electors x 11p) and a candidate for Deputy in St. Mary would have been allowed to spend £1,834.97 (£1,700 + 1,227 registered electors x 11p).
+If the limits had been in force in the 2 recent St. Helier by-elections, a candidate in St. Helier No. 1 District would have been able to spend £2,246.92, and a candidate in No. 2 £2,156.39.
+These amounts will, of course, vary slightly in October 2014, depending on the final number of electors on the electoral register.